 What kind of a leper are you?
 I know, that has to be one of the most unusual questions you’ve probably ever been asked.
 So why am I asking you this question?

-Our Gospel lesson today introduces us to a group of 10 “mystery” men.
+Today’s Gospel lesson introduces us to a group of 10 “mystery” men.
 I say this because we don’t know much about these guys.
-They may come from completely different backgrounds, be different ages, and for all we know, they may not get along very well.
+They may come from entirely different backgrounds, be of different ages, and for all we know, they may not get along very well.
 But, they had one common experience that ended up joining them together.
 They had lived relatively anonymous lives up until something happened.
-Maybe it started out as a white patch on the skin, or an open sore that just wouldn’t seem to heal properly, but whatever the symptom, they knew they needed a diagnosis.
-So they went to the priest, to determine what was going on, and received a diagnosis no one wanted to hear.
+Maybe it started as a white patch on the skin or an open sore that just wouldn’t seem to heal properly, but whatever the symptom, they knew they needed a diagnosis.
+So they went to the priest to determine what was going on and received a diagnosis no one wanted to hear.
 Leprosy.
 In those days, there was no known cure.
 It was, essentially, a death sentence.

-But instead of the patient being placed into hospice care, and be surrounded by family and friends in their remaining time, the law of the day stated that they were to leave the city.
-They were, in essence, outcasts from society, out of fear that the leprosy would spread and infect others.
-The fear was so great, that if someone who was not a leper approached them, the leper was required to cry out “unclean, unclean, stay away!”
+But instead of the patient being placed into hospice care and surrounded by family and friends in their remaining time, the law of the day stated that they were to leave the city.
+They were, in essence, outcasts from society out of fear that leprosy would spread and infect others.
+The fear was so great that if someone who was not a leper approached them, the leper was required to cry out, “unclean, unclean, stay away!”

 Suddenly, one day, Jesus appears.
 They’ve heard the Word about Him.
 They heard He has the power to do some miraculous things: He’s given the blind their sight, He’s made the lame walk, He’s made the mute shout out for joy and unstopped the ears of the deaf.
 If He could do all of that, maybe He could help!
 And He appears to be coming in their direction!

 As they’re headed to the priests, these ten men look and see the white spots and the open sores disappear.
 It’s true!
 They’re healed!
 They’ll be declared clean, and they have their lives back!
-9 of them keep running to the priests to receive this gift of new life right away.
-One of them stops dead in his tracks, turns around, runs back to Jesus, praises God in a loud voice, falls at Jesus’ feet, and gives Him thanks and praise.
+Nine keep running to the priests to receive this gift of new life right away.
+One stops dead in his tracks, turns around, runs back to Jesus, praises God in a loud voice, falls at Jesus’ feet, and gives Him thanks and praise.

-It’s astonishing enough that only one of these ten comes back to do this.
-But this is the part of the story where I have to share with you the last thing we know about these 10 lepers that shows you why this is an even bigger deal than it initially appears.
-Nine of them are Jews, considered to be part of the “people of the covenant with God.”
-The other, the one who returned to give Jesus thanks and praise, well, he was a Samaritan.
-Considered an “outsider”, cut off from God’s covenant.
+It’s astonishing that only one of these ten returns to do this.
+But this is the part of the story where I have to share with you the last thing we know about these ten lepers that shows you why this is an even bigger deal than it initially appears.
+Nine are Jews, considered part of the “people of the covenant with God.”
+The other, the one who returned to give Jesus thanks and praise, was a Samaritan—considered an “outsider,” cut off from God’s covenant.
 Samaritans, you see, descended from Israelites left behind after Samaria’s destruction in 722 BC and included foreigners imported by Assyrian kings.
-Because of intermarriage between the Jews and the non-Jews that took place over the years since, the Samaritans were not viewed as part of God’s covenant people anymore, and endured being called derogatory names by the Jews such as “half breed” among others, and Jews avoided them every chance they had.
-Needless to say, long standing, deep-seated hostility existed between Jews and Samaritans.
-Considering the Jews attitude toward Samaritans, and vice-versa, and the fact that Jesus himself was a Jew, it’s beyond belief that a Samaritan, of all people, would be the one who would come back to give Jesus thanks and praise for this gift of healing.
+Because of intermarriage between the Jews and the non-Jews that took place over the years since the Samaritans were not viewed as part of God’s covenant people anymore and endured being called derogatory names by the Jews such as “half breed” among others, and Jews avoided them every chance they had.
+Needless to say, long-standing, deep-seated hostility existed between Jews and Samaritans.
+Considering the Jews’ attitude toward Samaritans, and vice-versa, and the fact that Jesus himself was a Jew, it’s beyond belief that a Samaritan, of all people, would be the one who would come back to give Jesus thanks and praise for this gift of healing.

 But while we at times act in ways that are like the nine lepers who didn’t return to give Jesus thanks and praise, you are here reading this sermon.
-You’re here because you, hopefully, recognize that God, the Father, Son, and Holy Spirit are the true source of everything that you have.
+You’re here because you, hopefully, recognize that God, the Father, Son, and Holy Spirit are the true source of everything you have.
 Your job, your family, your home, even your church, everything you have, isn’t really yours.
 It’s God’s.
-And He has graciously given it to you to be a steward over, to take care of faithfully as He would have you do so.
-You recognize, like that Samaritan leper, that on your own, you have no worthiness of anything that God has given to you.
-But, you cried out “Jesus, Master, have mercy on me, a sinner.”
+And He has graciously given it to you to be a steward over and take care of faithfully as He would have you do.
+You recognize, like that Samaritan leper, that on your own, you have no worthiness of anything God has given you.
+But, you cried out, “Jesus, Master, have mercy on me, a sinner.”
 And He took your sin, sickness, and infirmities to the cross, to suffer and die for them there.
-So that now, today, you can hear Your Savior tell you “rise and go on your way, your faith has made you well.”
+So that now, today, you can hear Your Savior tell you, “rise and go on your way; your faith has made you well.”

 You may have other things on your mind.
 You may be missing a loved one at the table.
 You may be dealing with a family crisis, where a family member isn’t speaking to another one over something that happened that caused that relationship to be damaged or outright destroyed.
-A friend or family member, or perhaps even you yourself may be seriously ill and you don’t know what will happen.
-You may be worried about a possible job loss, or a reduction of your income, and wondering how you will support your family, especially with Christmas coming up.
-It may be next to impossible for you to be like that Samaritan leper to give thanks and praise to God, because it might be next to impossible, if not impossible, for you to find a reason to be thankful for anything.
+A friend or family member, or perhaps even you yourself, may be seriously ill, and you don’t know what will happen.
+You may be worried about a possible job loss or a reduction of your income and wondering how you will support your family, especially with Christmas coming up.
+It may be next to impossible for you to be like that Samaritan leper to give thanks and praise to God because it might be next to impossible, if not impossible, to find a reason to be thankful for anything.

-But as you read this, you know Your Savior, Jesus Christ, your ultimate Healer of body and soul is with you.
+But as you read this, you know Your Savior, Jesus Christ, your ultimate Healer of body and soul, is with you.
 You know through His Word that He has died for your sins.
 That He has eternal healing to give to you.
-That those sins of thought, word, and deed, that would separate you from Him are forgiven!
+Those sins of thought, word, and deed that would separate you from Him are forgiven!
 You are set free to live a life of thanksgiving, even in the most difficult of times.
-You know that even though God has provided you with all you need to support this body and life, you also know that more importantly, He gives you all that you need for eternal life.
+You know that even though God has provided you with all you need to support this body and life, you also know that, more importantly, He gives you all that you need for eternal life.
 You know that the suffering you endure in this life is only temporary.
 And because of that, you can be thankful!

 So remember Who it is that gives you everything you need to support this body and life.
-Remember that where you were once an “outsider” from God, Jesus Christ has lived, died, and risen again, and once again, has given you some pretty amazing gifts, so that you will no longer be a stranger and alien, but a redeemed child of God.
-Indeed, in the words of the 107th Psalm, we rejoice to say “O give thanks to the Lord, for he is good; for his steadfast love endures forever.”
+Remember that where you were once an “outsider” from God, Jesus Christ has lived, died, and risen again, and has given you some pretty amazing gifts, so that you will no longer be a stranger and alien but a redeemed child of God.
+Indeed, in the words of the 107th Psalm, we rejoice to say, “O give thanks to the Lord, for he is good; for his steadfast love endures forever.”

 What kind of a leper are you?
-Are you one of the thankless lepers who is simply looking for things in this life, and once you get them, you run away from Jesus, without even uttering a word of thanks, ignoring whatever other gifts He has to give you, gifts that are more important?
-Or are you like the “foreigner”, the “Thankful Leper”, the one who returned to give glory to God, and received even more gifts from Jesus?
-The answer to this question lies every day of our lives, living as thankful servants of Jesus Christ, showing our faith through our thankfulness, by giving God thanks and praise for what He has done for us, and to receive the even better gifts that He has to offer us.
-May we be thankful lepers, who give our Lord thanks and praise by living a life of thanksgiving to Jesus Christ for giving you the gifts of healing for this life, and for eternal life.
+Are you one of the thankless lepers who is simply looking for things in this life, and once you get them, you run away from Jesus without even uttering a word of thanks, ignoring whatever other gifts He has to give you, gifts that are more important?
+Or are you like the “foreigner,” the “Thankful Leper,” the one who returned to give glory to God and received even more gifts from Jesus?
+The answer to this question lies every day of our lives, living as thankful servants of Jesus Christ, showing our faith through our thankfulness, giving God thanks and praise for what He has done for us, and receiving the even better gifts that He has to offer us.
+May we be thankful, lepers, who give our Lord thanks and praise by living a life of thanksgiving to Jesus Christ for giving you the gifts of healing for this life and for eternal life.

 Heavenly Father, I know that I have neglected to thank you for so many blessings.
-You've blessed me and waited for me to run back to you with thanks, and I've gone my way.
-I've taken you for granted.
+You’ve blessed me and waited for me to run back to you with thanks, and I’ve gone my way.
+I’ve taken you for granted.
 Please forgive me.
 Put thankfulness into my heart and soul.
 Let me speak it, sing it, and live it.
-That I might be a visible not silent example of one whom you have healed.
-In Jesus' name, I pray.
+That I might be a visible, not silent, example of someone you have healed.
+In Jesus’ name, I pray.
 Amen.